nantee/Fashion-MNIST-deeplearning/README.md

 # **Fashion MNIST Deep learning**
 Train a deep Convolutional neural network to classify Zalando’s article images with keras.
+In general, the color is irrelevant to distinquish different sorts of clothingtypes.
+Shape however is relevant, therefor a grayscale is set in the beginning eliminating any problem the RGB dimensions might add to the featuremapping in the convolutional layers.

 ## Dependencies